Probabilistic bisimilarities between quantum processes: Basic Definitions of qCCS

-is a quantum process which can either perform the measurement according to the $\{+,-\}$ basis on qubit $q$, or apply sequently the measurement according to computational basis and the unitary transformation $U$ on $q$, and then output $q$.
-Now consider the configuration The following are two $\qc c!q$-weak transitions from configuration $\c$:
+be a quantum process which can either perform sequentially the measurement $M$ and the transformation $H$ on $q$ before outputing $q$, or output $q$ directly.
+Now consider the configuration The transition graph of $\c$ can be depicted as in Fig.~\ref{fig:tmp}